mongodb-partners/Amplify_APIGW_Atlas_for_startup/README.md

     - **Stack: AwsMongodbAtlasCreateStack**

-        This stack will setup the MongoDB Projects, Cluster and Database.
-It will also setup the user access and network access to the database.
+        This stack will set up the MongoDB Projects, Cluster, and Database.
+It will also set up the user access and network access to the database.

-        **Side Note:** For this demo purpose the network access is set to 0.0.0.0/0.
+        **Side Note:** For this demo purpose, the network access is set to 0.0.0.0/0.
 This is not recommended for production environments.

     - **Stack: AwsMongodbSampleStack**

-      This stack will create
+        This stack will create:

         a) Secret for storing ATLAS DB URI

         b) Cognito User Pool for API Authentication

-      c)    Lambda function that will create a database , insert dummy data and return document count
+        c) Lambda function that will create a database, insert dummy data, and return document count

         d) API Gateway backed by the lambda function created above

     ```bash
     cdk deploy --all
     ```

-After successfully deploying the stack, Check the `Outputs` section of the stack to verify all the resource are created successfully.
+    After successfully deploying the stack, check the `Outputs` section of the stack to verify that all the resources are created successfully.

-## **Setup the Cognito user to check the access to the API Gateway Endpoint**
+3.  ## (Optional) **Setup the Cognito user to check the access to the API Gateway Endpoint**

     Navigate to the Cognito user pool and copy the User Pool ID and Client ID (App Integration tab) from the Cognito User pool

-Open Cloud Shell and create a user with the command mentioned below
+    Open Cloud Shell and create a user with the command mentioned below:

+    ```bash
     aws cognito-idp admin-create-user --user-pool-id  <YOUR_USER_POOL_ID>  --username apigwtest
+    ```

-Force the user login through a secured password.
+    Force the user login through a secured password:

+    ```bash
     aws cognito-idp admin-set-user-password --user-pool-id <YOUR_USER_POOL_ID>  --username apigwtest  --password <PASSWORD> --permanent
+    ```

-Replace the User Pool ID and Client ID copied in the above step and also replace the user name and password of the user created above
+    Replace the User Pool ID and Client ID copied in the above step and also replace the username and password of the user created above:

+    ```bash
     aws cognito-idp admin-initiate-auth --user-pool-id <YOUR_USER_POOL_ID> --client-id <CLIENT_ID>  --auth-flow ADMIN_NO_SRP_AUTH --auth-parameters USERNAME=apigwtest,PASSWORD=<PASSWORD>
+    ```

     Copy the **Id Token** created from the above step and run the below command to test the API.
-Copy the API_GATEWAY_ENDPOINT from the API Gateway console --> API Gateway: APIs: ApiGateway (xxxxxx) :Stages
+Copy the API_GATEWAY_ENDPOINT from the API Gateway console --> API Gateway: APIs: ApiGateway (xxxxxx) :Stages:

+    ```bash
     curl --location --request GET 'https://<API_GATEWAY_ENDPOINT>.execute-api.us-east-1.amazonaws.com/dev' --header 'Content-Type: application/json' --header 'Authorization: <ID_TOKEN>'
+    ```

-## Creating the frontend application
+4.  ## Creating the frontend application

-Switch into the frontend project.
+    Switch into the frontend project:

+    ```bash
     cd aws_mongodb_sample/frontend
+    ```

-Add th URL you retrieved in the above test step to the TodoList.jsx script.
+    Add the URL you retrieved in the above test step to the TodoList.jsx script:

+    ```javascript
     const apiEndpoint = "https://XXXXXX.execute-api.us-east-1.amazonaws.com/dev/todos";
+    ```

     First, you need to initialize Amplify.
-You can keep the default settings for this.
+You can keep the default settings for this:

+    ```bash
     amplify init
+    ```

     Next, we need to add hosting to the project.
-Choose `Hosting with Amplify Console` and `Manual deployment`.
+Choose `Hosting with Amplify Console` and `Manual deployment`:

+    ```bash
     amplify hosting add
+    ```

     Whenever you make changes:

+    ```bash
     amplify push
+    ```

-Finally, we can publish the frontend.
+    Finally, we can publish the frontend:

+    ```bash
     amplify publish
+    ```

 ## **Clean up**

 Use `cdk destroy --all` to clean up all the AWS CDK resources.

-The Amplify backend and frontend needs to be cleaned up manually.
+The Amplify backend and frontend need to be cleaned up manually.

+## PrivateLink Setup

+To set up the MongoDB Atlas cluster with PrivateLink, follow the steps from the blog.

 ## Troubleshooting